jpetazzo/intro-to-docker/slides/Local_Development_Workflow/Body.md

-<!SLIDE>
+---
-# Using a Docker container for local development
+## Using a Docker container for local development

 Never again: